Matty-El/urban-attiva/README.md

 26. Add, commit and push your changes.
 27. Your app can now be opened via the Heroku dashboard by clicking the 'Open app' button.
 The app is now deployed without static files.

-** TO MOVE **

-18. Set the environment variables in your Heroku app settings tab - select Reveal Config Vars:

-Add the keys and the values that have been included in your django app settings file:

-    - DISABLE_COLLECT_STATIC = 1
-    - EMAIL_HOST_PASS
-    - EMAIL_HOST_USER
-    - SECRET_KEY
-    - STRIPE_PRICE_ID
-    - STRIPE_PUBLIC_KEY
-    - STRIPE_SECRET_KEY
-    - STRIPE_WH_SECRET
-    - USE_AWS = True

-** TO MOVE **

 ### Amazon Web Services S3 Bucket

 1. Create Amazon Web Services account if you don't already have one one.
 2. Navigate to AWS Management Console search for S3 and create a new bucket ensuring you uncheck 'Block all public access'.
-3. Under Properties turn on static website hosting - selecting 'Use this bucket to host a website and enter index.html and error.html in the respecitve document fields.
+3. Under Properties turn on static website hosting - selecting 'Use this bucket to host a website' and enter index.html and error.html in the respecitive document fields.
 4. On the permissions tab under CORS configuration enter:
--   [
+[
   {
       "AllowedHeaders": [
           "Authorization"